QR Code Security Alert: One Scan Can Add Hackers to the Menu

 QR codes have been around since the mid-1990s, but their use has risen steadily since 2020.
 The ability to view everything from restaurant menus to Google reviews to conference agendas with one click has proven too convenient to ignore.
 However, QR codes have always been a lure method for cybercriminals, and their increased application in a variety of settings has garnered even more attention from hackers.
-As a result, QR code safety needs to be part of every small and midsized business’s (SMB’s) overall cyber security protection protocols.
+As a result, QR code safety needs to be part of every small and midsized business’s (SMB’s) overall cybersecurity protection protocols.

 Q: What are the primary security vulnerabilities associated with QR codes?